Mrugank97/KNNavigate/README.md

 ## **Description:**

 This project investigates the performance trade-offs between efficiency and accuracy in KNN search algorithms.
 It compares three variants: Naive KNN, LSH, and KD-Tree, analyzing their training and testing time, memory usage, and effectiveness in finding the `K` nearest neighbors for varying dataset sizes (`N`) and dimensionalities (`D`).
 Through visualization, the project showcases the approximate nature of LSH and KD-Tree and how they might miss some true nearest neighbors in exchange for faster execution.
-The findings provide valuable insights into choosing the
+The findings provide valuable insights into choosing the suitable KNN variant.

 ## **Objective:**